 Choose Authorize.Net If…

-- You’re In A “High-Risk” Industry: Because it’s a third-party processor, Stripe isn’t keen on taking chances with industries that are flagged as high-risk.
+- You’re In A “High-Risk” Industry: Because it’s a payment service provider, Stripe isn’t keen on taking chances with industries that are flagged as high-risk.
 As a payment gateway, Authorize.Net has far fewer restrictions regarding the types of businesses it’s willing to partner with (just make sure your merchant account provider is also cool with your industry).